SampSharp/openmp-sampsharp-x64-poc/README.md

 supported by MS and may have stability issues.
 - The bridge between the .NET API and server API are generated at compile-time instead of at run-time.
-This means that the initial performance of the server should be better, it easier to diagnose issues in generated code and easier to improve the generated code since we generate c# code instead of itermediate code (IL).
+This means that the initial performance of the server should be better, it easier to diagnose issues in generated code and easier to improve the generated code since we generate c# code instead of intermediate  code (IL).

 Building the project
 --------------------